stellar/soroban-examples/devcontainer.md

 **Cache Layer 3**

-Now we are pushing images with embedded caching and metadata to registries such as OCI artifacts and manifests.
+Images with embedded caching and metadata to registries such as OCI artifacts and manifests.

 [Registry Cache](https://docs.docker.com/build/exporters/image-registry/)